-- 2. Roberts Rules of Order (the current edition), except as otherwise herein provided, shall govern the procedure of the Council. - 3.
-Meetings of the Council shall automatically adjourn at 5:45 p.m. - 4.
-The agenda for each meeting of the Council shall be prepared by the secretary in consultation with the Committee on Agenda of the Council and distributed by the secretary in advance to all members of the General Faculty and of the Council. - 5.
-The text of any proposal involving any considerable detail shall be presented in writing to the secretary sufficiently in advance to be summarized in the agenda or distributed in connection therewith. - 6.
-No final action shall be taken on any proposal for legislation without due notice.
-Due notice shall consist of either (i) a summary of the proposal at the preceding meeting or (ii) distribution of the text or a summary of the proposal in connection with the agenda for the meeting at which action is to be taken. - 7.
-Proposals for inclusion in the catalog relating to the requirements for admissions, programs of study, and degrees, shall be first presented to the Committee on Agenda to determine whether action by the Council is required. - 8.
-There shall be a Committee on Agenda of the Council, whose primary responsibility shall be to program the work of the Council.
-This shall not preclude the initiation of proposals from the floor.
-The Committee on Agenda shall consist of the chair of the faculty, as chair, and of five elected members of the Council, each representing a separate electoral division of the Faculty, to be appointed by the chair annually at the April meeting of the Council, to serve for the next academic year.
+2. Roberts Rules of Order (the current edition), except as otherwise herein provided, governs the procedure of the Council.

+3. Meetings of the Council automatically adjourn at 5:45 p.m.

+4. The agenda for each meeting of the Council is prepared by the secretary in consultation with the Committee on Agenda of the Council and distributed by the secretary in advance to all members of the General Faculty and of the Council.

+5. The text of any proposal involving any considerable detail is presented in writing to the secretary sufficiently in advance to be summarized in the agenda or distributed in connection therewith.

+6. Final action may not be taken on any proposal for legislation without due notice.
+Due notice consists of either (i) a summary of the proposal at the preceding meeting or (ii) distribution of the text or a summary of the proposal in connection with the agenda for the meeting at which action is to be taken.

+7. Proposals for inclusion in the catalog relating to the requirements for admissions, programs of study, and degrees, are first presented to the Committee on Agenda to determine whether action by the Council is required.

+8. There is a Committee on Agenda of the Council, whose primary responsibility is to program the work of the Council.
+This does not preclude the initiation of proposals from the floor.
+The Committee on Agenda consists of the chair of the faculty, as chair, and of five elected members of the Council, each representing a separate electoral division of the Faculty, appointed by the chair annually at the April meeting of the Council, to serve for the next academic year.

-- 9. There shall be such other committees of the Council as may be deemed necessary by the Council.
-The members thereof, except when otherwise expressly provided, shall be appointed by the chair of the faculty to serve until the close of the next calendar year. - 10.
-All members of all Council committees, including the Committee on Agenda, shall be eligible to succeed themselves, while they remain members of the Council.
-Interim vacancies shall be filled by appointment by the chair of the faculty. - 11.
-The annual reports to the Council of the standing committees of the faculty shall be presented in writing and orally at such times during the academic year as shall be determined by the Committee on Agenda.
-Each report shall cover the work of the previous twelve months, with recommendations. - 12.
-Once each year, the Council, through an appropriate committee or otherwise, as the Committee on Agenda shall determine, shall survey the operation of all standing committees of the faculty and of the Council, for the purpose of determining which, if any, shall be discontinued, reorganized, consolidated or strengthened, and which new ones shall be created.
-Such recommendations shall be referred to the General Faculty for action. - 13.
-These rules shall be effective upon their adoption.
+9. There are such other committees of the Council as may be deemed necessary by the Council.
+The members thereof, except when otherwise expressly provided, are appointed by the chair of the faculty to serve until the close of the next calendar year.

+10. All members of all Council committees, including the Committee on Agenda, are eligible to succeed themselves, while they remain members of the Council.
+Interim vacancies are filled by appointment by the chair of the faculty.

+11. The annual reports to the Council of the standing committees of the faculty are presented in writing and orally at such times during the academic year as determined by the Committee on Agenda.
+Each report covers the work of the previous twelve months, with recommendations.

+12. Once each year, the Council, through an appropriate committee or otherwise, as the Committee on Agenda determines, surveys the operation of all standing committees of the faculty and of the Council, for the purpose of determining which, if any, should be discontinued, reorganized, consolidated or strengthened, and which new ones should be created.
+Such recommendations are referred to the General Faculty for action.

+13. These rules are effective upon their adoption.
 Any of them may be amended, repealed, or suspended by a two-thirds vote of the members present at a meeting of the Council.
-New rules may be adopted in the same manner. - 14.
-[Repealed January 15, 1999.].
+New rules may be adopted in the same manner.

-APPENDIX C

-STATUS OF GRADUATE STUDENTS INVOLVED IN INSTRUCTIONAL AND RESEARCH PROGRAMS
+14. [Repealed January 15, 1999.].

+APPENDIX C Status of Graduate Students Involved in Instructional and Research Programs